-The instrument consists of a PID with associated microcomputer and electronic circuit.
+The UltraRAE 3000 consists of a PID with associated microcomputer and electronic circuit.
 The unit is housed in a rugged case with a backlit LCD and 3 keys to provide easy user interface.
 It also has a built-in flashlight for operational ease in dark locations.

-Physical Description
+3 Physical Description

-The main components of the portable VOC monitoring instrument include:
+The main components of the portable compound-specific and VOC monitoring instrument include:

-- Three keys for user to interact with the instrument: 3 operation/programming keys for normal operation or programming - LCD display with back light for direct readout and calculated measurements - Built-in flashlight for illuminating testing points in dark environments - Buzzer and red LEDs for alarm signaling whenever exposures exceed preset limits - Charge contacts for plugging directly to its charging station - Gas entry and exit ports - USB communication port for PC interface - Protective rubber cover
+- Three operation/programming keys for normal operation or programming - LCD display with back light for direct readout and calculated measurements - Built-in flashlight for illuminating testing points in dark environments - Buzzer and red LEDs for alarm signaling whenever exposures exceed preset limits - Charge contacts for plugging directly to its charging station - Easy-to-use separation tube holder - USB communication port for PC interface - Protective rubber cover

-Specifications
+4 Specifications

-Size: 9.25" L x 3.6" W x 2.9" H

-Weight: 28 oz with battery pack

-Detector: Photoionization sensor with 9.8eV or

-10.6eV UV lamp

-Battery: A 3.7V rechargeable Lithium-Ion battery

-pack (snap in, field replaceable, at non-

-hazardous location only)

-Alkaline battery holder (for 4 AA batteries)

-Battery Charging: Less than 8 hours to full charge

-Operating Hours: Up to 16 hours continuous operation

-Display: Large dot matrix screen with backlight
+Size: 10" L x 3" W x 2.5" H (25.5 cm x 7.6 cm x 6.4 cm) Weight: 26 oz (738 g) with battery pack Detector: Photoionization sensor with 9.8, 10.6, or 11.7 eV UV lamp Battery: A 4.2V rechargeable Lithium-Ion battery pack (snap in, field replaceable, at non- hazardous location only) Alkaline battery holder (for 4 AA batteries) Battery Charging: Less than 8 hours to full charge Operating Hours: Up to16 hours continuous operation Display: Large dot matrix screen with backlight